As another year starts anew, for one reason or another, some of us decide it's time for some new habits and life changes.

 Don't go for the unattainable.
 If you've only managed to read three books in the last two months, it might be a bit much to give yourself the challenge of reading one (or even two!) books a week.
 That's a lot of books!
 There's nothing worse than feeling like you've started the year on a low note, so try and keep it realistic.
 If you've never run in your life beyond running to get the bus, signing up for a half marathon might not be the best shout either.
 Maybe Couch25k is a better resolution to start with.

 Do make it fun for yourself.
 Challenge yourself to something fun and switch things up.
 You're a purist for Yorkshire Tea?
 (Aren't we all though?)
-You could give yourself a resolution of trying different types of green tea for January or drink a different fruit tea each Friday.
+You could give yourself a resolution of trying different types of green tea for January or drink a different fruit tea each Friday, or even venture into the world of tisanes.
 Alternatively, you could challenge yourself to be a coffee connoisseur, although that may not exactly fit the stereotype of new year's resolutions.

 On that note, don't fall for a scam.
 Okay, so maybe you do want to actually shift some weight in the new year.
 Companies know that a lot of people take up new habits in January (which is why your local gym will be promoting a fantastic deal with no joining fee, by the way) and they will take advantage of you.
 Pyramid (or multi-level marketing) schemes offer many different types of scamming products that are often advertised as weight-loss aids, but actually just help make your wallets lighter.